-Students will be involved in Christian Service that takes place on campus or through programs offered by Christian Service.
-This project may also be completed through a club project or athletic team project.
+- Bishop Amat School Community Service Project - Students will be involved in service that takes place at Bishop Amat or through programs offered by Christian Service.
+The Community Service Project may also be completed through a club project or athletic team project.

-Students will be involved in service that takes place through their faith community, a neighboring faith community, or a faith based institution or school.
+- Faith Based Community Service - Students will be involved in service that takes place through their own faith community, a neighboring faith community, or a faith- based institution or school.

 Students need to participate in one of the various school wide drives.
-Students are to obtain the signature of their teacher when they turn in their donated items.
-How much students give is up to them; we only ask that they contribute to the drives!
-NOTE: MISSION COLLECTIONS ARE NOT CONSIDERED DRIVES.
+How much students give is up to them; we only ask that they contribute to the drives.

 Being a disciple of Christ is not a weekly or occasional practice; rather it is a way of life.
 In fact the earliest name given to Christians was “People of the Way.”
 Early Christians often went against the grain of society, especially in their generous treatment of those in need of help.
 Christian Service is more than just a requirement to be checked off; it is a daily calling.
-In order to help you reflect on this, we ask that you select one of the Corporal Works of Mercy and one of the Spiritual Works of Mercy to focus on during the this school year.
-At the end of the year we will ask you to reflect on your experience living out the Works of Mercy that you selected.
+In order to help the student reflect on this, we ask that students select one of the Corporal Works of Mercy and one of the Spiritual Works of Mercy to focus on during the the school year.
+At the end of the year we will ask the students to reflect on their experience living out the Works of Mercy that they selected.

 *Indirect Service Description:

 - Any form of fund-raising activity in which the student did not create, organize, implement and supervise the fund-raiser and directly interact with the organization receiving the funds.

 - Any material contribution to the collecting of goods for any of the above organizations that does not include distribution of the goods to those for whom they were intended.